-We applied the SR algorithm of Section 2 on these 18 low-resolution input sequences and constructed a high-resolution sequence whose frame-rate is 15 times higher than that of the input sequences.
-(In this case, we requested an increase only in the temporal sampling rate.)
-The reconstructed high-resolution sequence is shown in Fig. 8d.
-This is a superimposed display of some of the reconstructed frames (every eighth frame).
+We applied the SR algorithm of Sec.
+2 on these 18 low-resolution input sequences, and constructed a high-resolution sequence whose frame-rate is 15 times higher than that of the input sequences.
+(In this case we requested an increase only in the temporal sampling rate).
+The reconstructed high-resolution sequence is shown in Fig. 8.d.
+This is a super-imposed display of some of the reconstructed frames (every 8'th frame).
 The true trajectory of the bouncing ball has been recovered.
-Furthermore, Figs. 8e and 8f show that this process has significantly reduced the effects of motion blur and the true shape of the moving ball has been automatically recovered, although no single low resolution frame contains the true shape of the ball.
+Furthermore, Figs. 8.e-f show that this process has significantly reduced effects of motion blur and the true shape of moving ball has been automatically recovered, although no single low resolution frame contains the true shape of the ball.
 Note that no estimation of the ball motion was needed to obtain these results.

-The above results obtained by temporal SR cannot be obtained by playing any low-resolution sequence in "slow-motion" due to the strong motion aliasing.
+The above results obtained by temporal SR cannot be obtained by playing any lowresolution sequence in "slow-motion" due to the strong motion aliasing.
 While interleaving and interpolating between frames from the 18 input sequences may resolve some of the motion aliasing, it will not handle the severe motion-blur observed in the individual image frames.
-Note, however, that, even though the frame rate was increased by a factor of 15, the effective reduction in motion blur in Fig. 8 is only by a factor of ~ 5 .
+Note, however, that even though the frame rate was increased by a factor of 15, the effective reduction in motion blur in Fig. 8 is only by a factor of ~ 5 .
 These issues are explained in the next section.

-A method for treating motion blur in the context of image-based SR was proposed by [2], [1].
+A method for treating motion blur in the context of image-based SR was proposed by [2, 1].
 However, these methods require a prior segmentation of the moving objects and the estimation of their motions.
 These methods will have difficulties handling complex motions or motion aliasing.
 The distorted shape of the object due to strong blur will pose severe problems in motion estimation.
-Furthermore, in the presence of motion aliasing, the
+Furthermore, in the presence of motion aliasing, the direction of the estimated motion will not align with the direction of the induced blur.
+For example, the motion blur in Fig. 8.a-c. is along the true trajectory and not along the perceived one.
+In contrast, our approach does not require separation of static and dynamic scene components, nor their motion estimation, and therefore can handle very complex scene dynamics.
+However, we require multiple cameras.
+These issues are explained and analyzed next.